I.

 daily just to see if a new page has appeared or if an existing page

-has been modified.
-Sometimes crawlers will not visit your site for a
+has been modified, sometimes crawlers may not end up visiting your site for a

 What you can do is to check what a crawler sees from your site.
 As